-Now in Vermont, deLaurentis oversees the vocal jazz program at University of Vermont, where she teaches voice and co-directs the UVM Jazz Vocal Ensemble with husband Tom Cleary.
+Amber deLaurentis oversees the vocal jazz program at University of Vermont, where she teaches voice and directs the UVM Jazz Vocal Ensemble.
 Amber also teaches vocal jazz at St. Michael’s College and maintains a private studio of voice and piano students.
-Amber performs regularly as a member of jazz quartet Birdcode (birdcode.net forthcoming, which just released its first recording You Are Here in June 2019), and of vocal trio, Blue Gardenias.
+Amber performs regularly as a member of jazz quartet Birdcode (which just released its first recording You Are Here in June 2019), and of vocal trio, Blue Gardenias.
 As a songwriter, Amber released her first full-length record, Hey Sadie, in 2008.
-One of Amber and Tom’s originals, “All Year Long,” was featured in the soundtrack for the 2012 premiere of the holiday film, Scrooge and Marley.
+One of Amber and Tom’s originals, “All Year Long,” was featured in the soundtrack for the 2012 holiday film, Scrooge and Marley.
 Amber has previously performed with Ben Folds, opened for Patti Larkin, Dan Hicks and his Hot Licks, NRBQ, Tom Paxton, Marshall Crenshaw, Five for Fighting, Alana Davis, and Entrain.
 She has performed with jazz artists including pianist Marcus Roberts and Judi Silvano.
-Originally from Philadelphia, deLaurentis won best out of 1,200 in the Discmakers Independent Music World Series.
+Originally from Philadelphia, deLaurentis' band won best out of 1,200 in the Discmakers Independent Music World Series.
 The songs of deLaurentis and long-time lyricist Sarah Blue also led to a second place finish in the Billboard International Songwriting Competition and honorable mention in the John Lennon Songwriting Competition.

 At Hampshire College, in 1992, deLaurentis began writing songs with lyricist and longtime collaborator Sarah Blue (whom she has known since they were pen pals in the third grade).
 Following college, the two returned to the Philadelphia area and continued writing together for the next 15 years, releasing The Songs of Amber deLaurentis and Sarah Blue, By George!, and Hey Sadie.
 While in Philly, Amber also played Hammond organ with rockers The Boxcars and played regionally with fellow songwriters Nancy Falkow, Deirdre Flint and Christine Havrilla.
 In 2001, Amber and her band were featured artists for the WXPN Singer Songwriter Festival and played a few residencies at The Bitter End in New York.